Allan Rockwell McCann

 Vice Admiral Allan Rockwell McCann, (September 20, 1896 – February 22, 1978) was a United States Navy officer who served in World War I and World War II.
+His US Navy Serial number was 10829.

 Education

 Admiral McCann attended Mark Hopkins Grammar School and Drury High School in North Adams before his appointment to the United States Naval Academy from the First District of Massachusetts in 1913.
-Graduated and commissioned ensign in March 1917, he was assigned to USS Kansas (BB-21) on which he served throughout World War I.
+He attended the US Naval Academy Preparation School before he was accepted as a midshipman.
+Graduated early and commissioned as an ensign in March 1917, because war was declared, he was assigned to USS Kansas (BB-21) on which he served throughout World War I.